John L. Hummer, MHA

 Don N. Peska, DO

-Don N. Peska, DO, MEd, FACOS, Dean & Chief Academic Officer, Burrell College of Osteopathic Medicine at New Mexico State University is a highly respected educator and academic leader within the osteopathic medical school profession.
-Most recently (2009 – 2017), Dr. Peska served as the Dean of the Texas College of Osteopathic Medicine at the University of North Texas Health Science Center, Ft.
+Don N. Peska, DO, MEd, FACOS, Vice President of Academic Development, Burrell College of Osteopathic Medicine at New Mexico State University is a highly respected educator and academic leader within the osteopathic medical school profession.
+Most recently (2018-2020), Dr. Peska served as the Burrell College of Osteopathic Medicine’s Dean and Chief Academic Officer, and before that (2009 – 2017) Dean of the Texas College of Osteopathic Medicine at the University of North Texas Health Science Center, Ft.
 Worth Texas (TCOM).
 He started his academic career at TCOM in 1982 as an Assistant Clinical Professor and was promoted to the positions of Associate Professor, Assistant Dean for Clinical Education, Associate Dean for Academic Affairs and Associate Dean for Educational Programs.
 He also served as the Chief Medical Officer for UNT Health.
 Dr. Peska also served as a Residency Director for Vascular Surgery.
 Dr. Peska’s honors include: Distinguished Osteopathic Surgeon from American College of Osteopathic Surgeons (ACOS), President’s Service Award from ACOS and the MeadJohnson Fellow in General Surgery.
 Prior to academia, Dr. Peska had a successful private practice in cardiothoracic and vascular surgery.

 Dr. Peska received his Doctor of Osteopathic Medicine from Des Moines University, College of Osteopathic Medicine.
 He obtained his Master of Education in Curriculum and Instruction from the University of Cincinnati (Ohio).
 He obtained his Bachelor of Science in Biology from Brooklyn College, Brooklyn, NY.
 He completed residencies in general surgery and thoracic cadiovascular surgery.
 He is board certified in general surgery, general vascular surgery and thoracic-cardiovascular surgery from the American Osteopathic Board of Surgery.
 Dr. Peska is a Diplomate of the National Board of Medical Examiners.
 He has also served as a member of the Research Advisory Committee of the National Resident Match Program (NMRP) in Washington, DC and accreditation surveyor for the Commission on Osteopathic College Accreditation (COCA).